-Allegheny's Honor Code is briefly described in Section 1.4 above, and the complete text of the Honor Code can be found online.
+Allegheny's Honor Code is housed in The Compass Student Handbook and Resource Guide.
 Specific information about how to deal with a suspected Honor Code violation (what to do, whom to contact, etc.) is available in the online Faculty Guide to the Honor Code.